fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] .keep files seem to not be created for new folder
 - [ ] terminal commands do not terminate properly
-- [X] copy is not hooked up in tree
-- [X] cp is not present in terminal
 - [ ] sw freaks and app doesn't crash well:
 	- [ ] with dragging a file from one new folder to another new folder
 - [ ] rename file and folder need to be verified
 - [ ] . and .. needs to work properly (as noted)